ianabc/callysto-website/content/blog/three-high-schoolers-bring-a-unique-perspective-to-developing-juypter-notebooks/index.md

-<p><strong>What did you learn while working on the Callysto project? </strong><br>"The projects offered us the ability to learn more about Python, open data, and how to use computational thinking to teach subjects, such as chemistry, math and life skills courses." <br>– Wenyi "Krystal" Hu</p>
+<p><strong>What did you learn while working on the Callysto project? </strong><br>"The projects offered us the ability to learn more about Python, open data, and how to use computational thinking to teach subjects, such as chemistry, math and life skills courses."<br>– Wenyi "Krystal" Hu</p>

 <p><strong>What is your favourite part of being involved in the Callysto project? </strong><br>"For me, I am getting to creating content that will actually be used in high schools across Canada.
-Most importantly, I’m able to learn real-world skills that will help me in my future career." <br>– Chloe Coleongco</p>
+Most importantly, I’m able to learn real-world skills that will help me in my future career."<br>– Chloe Coleongco</p>

 <!--